The Complex Commercial Litigation Law Review: Australia

 - claims concerning involvement in misleading or deceptive conduct by another party.

-Proportionate liability broadly operates to apportion a plaintiff's loss between any 'concurrent wrongdoers' that are each liable for the same loss.
-This extends to both parties joined to the proceedings, and non-parties.
-For example, liability may be apportioned between a solicitor who negligently drafts a mortgage and a fraudster who induces a lender to advance funds on security of the same mortgage.82 Where a party is found to be a concurrent wrongdoer, the Court will determine and apportion the proportion of the damage or loss claimed by the plaintiff which that party should bear, having regard to the extent of the defendant's responsibility for that damage or loss.83
+Where the proportionate liability system applies, it operates to apportion a plaintiff's loss between all parties that are found to be 'concurrent wrongdoers' liable for the same loss.
+This extends to both parties joined to the proceedings and non-parties.
+For example, liability may be apportioned between a solicitor who negligently drafts a mortgage instrument and a fraudster who induces the lender to advance funds on security of the same mortgage.81

-In Australia, the doctrine of contributory negligence does not provide a defendant with a complete defence to a plaintiff's claim in contract or in an action for negligence, unless the chain of causation can been shown to have been completely broken.
-Instead, if a plaintiff is found to have contributed to the loss or damage resulting from the breach of contract or negligence in question, statutory principles applicable in all states and territories require that the court reduce any award of damages to the plaintiff to the extent that it is 'just and equitable' to do so.84 This generally involves:
+The doctrine of contributory negligence does not provide a defendant with a complete defence to a plaintiff's claim in contract or in an action for negligence, unless the chain of causation can be shown to have been completely broken; instead, if a plaintiff is found to have contributed to the loss or damage resulting from the breach of contract or negligence in question, statutory principles applicable in all states and territories require that the court reduce any award of damages to the plaintiff to the extent that it is 'just and equitable' to do so.83 This generally involves:

-a comparison both of culpability, i.e. of the degree of departure from the standard of care of the reasonable man and of the relative importance of the acts of the parties in causing the damage . . .
-It is the whole conduct of each [breaching] party in relation to the circumstances of the [breach] which must be subjected to comparative examination.85
+a comparison both of culpability, i.e. of the degree of departure from the standard of care of the reasonable man and of the relative importance of the acts of the parties in causing the damage ...
+It is the whole conduct of each [breaching] party in relation to the circumstances of the [breach] which must be subjected to comparative examination.84

-As discussed above, Australia offers a sophisticated legal system and remains a strong choice of law or forum for the resolution of complex international disputes.
+Australia offers a sophisticated legal system and remains a strong choice of law or forum for the resolution of complex international disputes.
 All major Australian courts have adopted specialised methods of case management to meet the increasing complexity of modern commercial disputes, and the remedies available under Australian law are both robust and founded in the nation's English common law lineage.
-Australia has also established a familiar and well recognised framework for international arbitration.
+Australia has also established a familiar and well-recognised framework for international arbitration.

-1 Kenneth P Hickman and Annie E Leeks are partners, Prudence J Smith is of counsel and Douglas G Johnson is an associate at Jones Day.
+1 Annie E Leeks, Prudence J Smith and Kenneth P Hickman are partners and Douglas G Johnson is an associate at Jones Day.

 2 There are some exceptions to this general rule, such as contracts for the sale of land, which must be reduced to writing.